hatatwit/my-app/README.md

 ├── package.json
 └── README.md
 ```
-* **public/ -** This directory contains files that will be publicly accessible.
+* **public/ -** Contains files that will be publicly accessible.
-* **src/ -** This directory contains the source code of your React application.
+* **src/ -** Contains the source code of your React application.
-* **assets/ -** This directory contains static assets such as fonts, images, or stylesheets that are used within your application.
+* **assets/ -** Contains static assets such as fonts, images, or stylesheets that are used within your application.
-* **components/ -** This directory contains reusable React components used throughout your application.
+* **components/ -** Contains reusable React components used throughout your application.
-* **config/ -** This directory contains configuration files or constants used within your application.
-* **hooks/ -** This directory contains custom React hooks used within your application.
-* **context/ -**  This directory contains React context providers used for managing global state within your application.
+* **context/ -** Contains React context providers used for managing global state within your application.
+* **data/ -** Contains any constant data that doesn't change, like JSON files.
-* **pages/ -** This directory contains one folder for each page in your application.
+* **features/ -** Contains a mini version of the source folder for each of your different features.
+* **hooks/ -** Contains custom React hooks used within your application.
+* **services/ -** Contains files to handle API interactions, including fetching and sending data to and from your backend.
-* **store/ -** This directory contains files related to state management using libraries like Redux.
+* **store/ -** Contains files related to state management using libraries like Redux, including reducers, actions, and middleware.
-* **utils/ -** This directory contains utility functions or helper modules used within your application.
+* **utils/ -** Contains pure functions (e.g., functions that return the same output for the same input and don't have side effects) or helper modules used within your application.
+These utilities can include functions for data manipulation, formatting, or general-purpose tasks.

 ## Available Scripts